SBU-COLA-2024/running_first_sim/README.md

 # running_first_sim

 In this directory all the necessary files are present to run a small COLA simulation with FML.
 The user needs only to set the correct paths in the files.
 There are 3 paths the user will need to have ready.
-One is the path to the parent directory of the running_first_sim repository, for which there is the placeholder "<root>" appearing in the files.
+One is the path to the parent directory of the running_first_sim repository, for which there is the placeholder <root_path> appearing in the files.
 The second is the path to the parent directory of the FML repository, for which there is a placeholder <FML_path>.
 The third is the path to the parent directory of the miniconda folder (assuming this is how the user installed the cola environment), for which there is the placeholder <miniconda_path>.

 Here are all the places that require editing: